Rudrakshrawal/Keywords/networking.md

 ![image](https://github.com/Rudrakshrawal/Keywords/assets/144530387/cc6672a8-1224-4ad9-bd0c-a68f704b4cd2)
   - SSL Vpn(Secure Socket Layer): It allows remote users to securely access a private network by establishing an encrypted tunnel between the user’s device and the VPN server.
 ![image](https://github.com/Rudrakshrawal/Keywords/assets/144530387/2a7dcb74-b795-4743-8f38-2bcd21ecf8c6)

+# VPC
+# DIRECT CONNECT
+- A service by AWS where they connect your data centre to AWS data centre through wired connection.
+One of the costliest service of AWS.
+If a company usess this service this means that the company is in a vecdor lock in with AWS
 ----
 #EXTRAS BUT IMPORTANT
 - TPM and HSM - Trusted Platform Module (TPM) and Hardware Security Module (HSM) are both security components in cybersecurity.
 TPM focuses on securing the platform and ensuring system integrity, while HSM specializes in cryptographic key management and secure cryptographic operations.